microsoft/scs25-copilot-studio-extensibility/docs/lab-03/index.md

 !["Create Solution Dialog"](./assets/lab03_conblank_02_solutionwizard.png)

+> [!NOTE]
-Sidenote: Using the Default Publisher is not considered best practice because you have no control about the technical prefix all your components will receive.
+> Using the Default Publisher is not considered best practice because you have no control about the technical prefix all your components will receive.

 Congrats you have a solution for doing our Custom Connector development!
 Every journey starts with the first step 💪